What Are the Components of an Appraisal?

-A home purchase is the biggest investment many people could ever make.
-Whether it's a main residence, an additional vacation property or one of many rentals, purchasing real property is a complex financial transaction that requires multiple parties to see it through.
+Buying real estate can be the largest financial decision some people might ever make.
+Whether it's where you raise your family, a second vacation property or one of many rentals, the purchase of real property is an involved financial transaction that requires multiple parties to pull it all off.

-The majority of the people involved are very familiar.
-The most recognizable person in the transaction is the real estate agent.
-Then, the lender provides the financial capital required to bankroll the exchange.
-And the title company ensures that all areas of the exchange are completed and that a clear title transfers from the seller to the purchaser.
+Most of the people involved are very familiar.
+The real estate agent is the most recognizable entity in the transaction.
+Then, the mortgage company provides the money required to finance the deal.
+And ensuring all requirements of the exchange are completed and that the title is clear to transfer from the seller to the buyer is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the real estate is worth the purchase price?
-This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the real estate is worth the purchase price?
+This is where you meet the appraiser.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Larry Jr Appraisals will ensure, you as an interested party, are informed.

-Our first responsibility at Larry Jr Appraisals is to inspect the property to determine its true status.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed exist and are in the shape a typical buyer would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is proper and illustrating the layout of the property.
-Most importantly, we identify any obvious amenities - or defects - that would affect the value of the property.
+To ascertain the true status of the property, it's our duty to first conduct a thorough inspection.
+We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are present and are in the shape a reasonable person would expect them to be.
+The inspection often includes a sketch of the floorplan, ensuring the square footage is correct and illustrating the layout of the property.
+Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the house.

 Replacement Cost

-Here, the appraiser uses information on local construction costs, labor rates and other factors to determine how much it would cost to replace the property being appraised.
-This estimate often sets the maximum on what a property would sell for.
+This is where we gather information on local building costs, the cost of labor and other factors to determine how much it would cost to build a property comparable to the one being appraised.
+This estimate usually sets the maximum on what a property would sell for.
 It's also the least used method.

 Sales Comparison

-Appraisers can tell you a lot about the subdivisions in which they work.
+Appraisers become very familiar with the subdivisions in which they work.
 They thoroughly understand the value of specific features to the people of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate in question.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject property.
+Then, the appraiser looks up recent transactions in the neighborhood and finds properties which are 'comparable' to the subject at hand.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they are more accurately in line with the features of subject.

 Valuation Using the Income Approach

-A third method of valuing a house is sometimes employed when a neighborhood has a measurable number of renter occupied properties.
-In this case, the amount of income the real estate produces is factored in with other rents in the area for comparable properties to derive the current value.
+A third method of valuing a house is sometimes used when a neighborhood has a measurable number of rental properties.
+In this case, the amount of revenue the property generates is taken into consideration along with income produced by nearby properties to derive the current value.

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from Larry Jr Appraisals will help you discover the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+It is important to note that while the appraised value is probably the most accurate indication of what a house is worth, it probably will not be the price at which the property closes.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Larry Jr Appraisals will help you attain the most fair and balanced property value, so you can make the most informed real estate decisions.